apioo/psx/doc/concept/data.rst

 be used.
 I.e. if we have an application/xml content type we use the xml reader and if we have an application/json content type we use the json reader.
 The reader returns the request data in an form which can be easily used in php.
-I.e. the xml reader returns an DOMDocument and the json reader returns an array.
+I.e. the xml reader returns an DOMDocument and the json reader returns an stdClass.

 .. literalinclude:: ../../library/PSX/Data/ReaderInterface.php
    :language: php
-   :lines: 36-58
+   :lines: 33-55
    :prepend: <?php

 Since we need a uniform structure of the data we must apply an transformation in